Mobile apps often promise to get you to study one of the several foreign tongues by spending a few minutes in a day.

 The absence of self-discipline is probably the number one cause of language learning failure.

-First, you need to build learning with apps into your schedule and consistently stick to using them.
+First, you must build learning with apps into your schedule and consistently use them.

-There will be no-one to monitor your practice, to remind you to use the apps, to push you.
-You are your trainer, and you will have to do it all by yourself.
+No one will monitor your practice, remind you to use the apps or push you.
+You are your trainer, and you must do it all by yourself.

 It may sound beneficial to some, but complete independence only works up to a point.

-It will be straightforward to come back to the app and study during the first few days because it is new and exciting, which adds to your motivation and makes studying more comfortable.
+Returning to the app and studying during the first few days will be straightforward because it is new and exciting, increasing your motivation and making learning more comfortable.

-But as the initial excitement fades, you will need to pull your socks up and require to be more self-discipline.
+But as the initial excitement fades, you must pull your socks up and develop more self-discipline.

 6. Language learning Apps is a big distraction